 - Start good habits and use your strength, not your hands, to stand back up.

 The most common way to stop is by using your toe stop.
 The toe stop is the round rubber piece at the top and underneath the skate.

-- By dragging your toe stop along the ground you will cause a resistance to your forward skating motion, this will cause you to slow down, eventually reaching a stop.
+- By dragging your toe stop along the ground, you will create resistance to your forward skating motion.
+This will cause you to slow down, eventually reaching a stop.

-Plough stops are a one of the fastest way to reduce speed and stop, and are very popular in Roller Derby.
+Plough stops are one of the fastest ways to reduce speed and stop; they are very popular in roller derby.

 - Gradually widen the legs, keeping the toes pointed inwards.

 - Push down with your buttocks and thighs, which will engage the correct muscles to stop faster as you pull your skates back inward.

 T-stops have many names, but the most common is T-stops or tomahawk stop.

 - By gently dragging your skate on the ground behind forming a T shape with your skates, pressure is applied to the ground with the two outermost wheels.

 - The skate is placed approximately 4cm horizontal behind a vertical skate, your horizontal skate is more often your dominant leg.